ve345/CS193HW1/README.md

 #### Task 12

 Vim or nano customization!
-If you haven't made any customization yet, you'll find that the vim text editor isn't debugging/readability friendly.
+If you haven't made any customization yet, you'll find that the vim/nano text editor isn't debugging/readability friendly.
+By editing your `~/.vimrc` or `~/.nanorc` file, you can create a more readable and friendly text editor!
 Please list *at least 3 commands* you added to your `~/.vimrc` or `~/.nanorc` file.
 Please refer to **Terminal_Guide.md** for more details.

 ## Turning In